fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

     versa.

-You can imagine how these networks can be combined to compute complex logical expressions (see the exercises at the end of the chapter for an example).
+You can imagine how these networks can be combined to compute complex logical expressions (see the exercises at the end of the lab for an example).